 What Makes An Unhappy Cruiser

 My husband has the blessing (or perhaps, curse) of doing many things very well—much better than the average person.
-But with few serious struggles, he’s never learned to deal with doing things badly.
+But with few serious struggles, he doesn’t cope well with doing things badly.

 On land, if Mike found something hard, he’d avoid it.
 Why make yourself miserable stinking at something you don’t have to do?
 And besides, it’s easy to pay other people to do things for you that you do poorly or don’t enjoy.